 |

 It was armed with 3 light machine guns.
 Its main armament consisted of an Ordnance Q.F.
-2pdr which could penetrate 67 mm of flat plate at 200 metres
+2pdr weighing 0.860 kg and with a maximum range of 5,900 metres.

 The Ram I Cruiser tank was developed by the Canadians utilising the engine and drive chain from the American M3 Grant with a new cast upper hull and turret.
 Originally designed to take the 6pdr gun, these early models had a 2pdr gun as the 6pdr wasn't available in time.
 Fifty of these vehicles were produced between Autumn 1941 and early 1942 by the Montreal Locomotive Works, most of which were shipped to England.
 The vehicle transmission sprocket was at the front, the track passed under 6 road wheels on three bogies to the rear idler, then return via 3 return rollers. | |